mcellteam/cellblender_tutorials/intro_tutorial.rst

         }
     }

 Save and quit.
 Now make a copy of this file called **change_dc2.mdl**.
-Then change the diffusion constant from **1E-7** to **1E-5**.
+Then change the diffusion constant from **1E-7** to **1E-5** in the second mdl.
 Once again, save and quit.
 Now run the first mdl by typing **mcell change_dc1.mdl** at the command line.
 When it is finished, type **ls** and notice that a file called **dc_chkpt** was created.
 This file stores the information needed to recommence running the simulation.
 Let's finish it now by typing **mcell change_dc2.mdl**.
 Visualize the results with DReAMM.
 When you playback the animation, you will notice that the molecules start off moving rather slowly, and then speed up halfway through the simulation, coinciding with the change in diffusion constant.

 This is just a simple example of one parameter you can change.
 Here is a partial list of some other parameters that you could change: